Afternoon Tea at The Whitby Hotel

 YES, ONE STAR.
 IN ALL CAPS.
 They do something that I hated at The Crosby Street Hotel, which is to nickel and dime you for the tea.

-Just charge $58 for the afternoon tea and get rid of the ridiculous $2.50 supplement if you insist on adding on the additional cost.
+Just charge $48 for the afternoon tea and get rid of the ridiculous $3 supplement if you insist on adding on the additional cost.
 UGH, THE WORST.

 Four small bites of savories which were all fairly good.

 One small quibble — one of the savories was just pretzel bread.
 No protein.
 Just the bread and a little mustard which seems a little lazy.

 Scones were served warm with three sides of clotted cream and preserves.